EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

-  bResetZoomOnWeaponChange - resets the current zoom when changing weapons bZoomableNonScopedWeapons - allow zooming on non-scoped weapons bSmoothScrollZoom - apply smoothing to the change in zoom iScopeResetTimeMS - resets the current zoom if unscoped for this long, set to 0 to disable bBinocularsOnly - only allow zooming on weapons with no projectile (e.g. binoculars) fMinFOV - minimum scope FOV (max zoom)
+  bResetZoomOnWeaponChange - resets the current zoom when changing weapons bZoomableNonScopedWeapons - allow zooming on non-scoped weapons bSmoothScrollZoom - apply smoothing to the change in zoom bBinocularsOnly - only allow zooming on weapons with no projectile (e.g. binoculars) iScopeResetTimeMS - resets the current zoom if unscoped for this long, set to 0 to disable fMinFOV - minimum scope FOV (max zoom)
-	fMaxFOV - maximum scope FOV (minimum zoom) fMinFOVMult - minimum multiplier applied to weapon FOV (max-zoom) fMaxFOVMult - maximum multiplier applied to weapon FOV (min-zoom)
+	fMaxFOV - maximum scope FOV (minimum zoom) fMinFOVMult - minimum multiplier applied to weapon FOV (max-zoom) fMaxFOVMult - maximum multiplier applied to weapon FOV (min-zoom) iZoomInKey - key to zoom in (while held) iZoomOutKey - key to zoom out (while held)

 bPopupMenusDontMoveCursor
 Prevents pop-up menus moving the mouse to the center of the screen.

 bAddNightVisionToggle
 Pressing the iTogglePipboyLight key while aiming with a night vision weapon toggles off the night vision effect.
-Option:
+Options (Night Vision):
-  bDisableVisionByDefault - disables night vision for weapons until the toggle key has been pressed bAllowNightVisionDuringDay - allow night vision during daytime
+  bDisableVisionByDefault - disables night vision for weapons until the toggle key has been pressed bAllowNightVisionDuringDay - allow night vision during daytime sToggleOnSound - sound to play when enabling night vision sToggleOffSound - sound to play when disabling night vision

 bScopeHoldBreath
 Holding shift decreases scope wobble at the cost of Action Points.